BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 *	The Magistrate then decides how much the father must pay for the children.
 The Magistrate will make this amount an ‘Order of Court’, in writing.
 *	If the mother agrees with how much the father must pay for the children, the Maintenance Officer will get both parents to sign a paper called an ‘Order of Court’.
 This says that the father must pay the agreed amount of money every week or every month.
 *	If the mother does not agree, or if the father does not come to the office on that date, then the officer will say their case must go to the Maintenance Court.
 The court sends notices to both parents telling them to come to the Maintenance Court on a certain date.
 *	The father must pay the maintenance amount every week or month to the Maintenance Office.
 The mother must then collect the money from the Maintenance Office.
 The money can also be paid into her bank account.
-This will save her from having to collect the money from the office.
+This will save her from having to collect the money from the Maintenance Office.

 ### 4-2 What if the person ordered to pay maintenance does not pay?

 *	The mother needs to go to the Maintenance Office and complain.
 It is important to make a formal complaint every time that the other parent does not pay.
 *	The Maintenance Office records each time payments are made.
 This record will show when payments are not made and how much is owed.
 *	If the other parent is employed and fails to pay maintenance, the mother must ask the court to make an order to get the maintenance directly from the other parent’s employer.
-*	If the other parent does not pay, that parent is not obeying the order of court.
+*	If the other parent does not pay, that parent is not obeying the Order of Court.
 This is a crime.
 The court will send the other parent a notice telling the person to come to court on a certain date.
 The person must then explain why they did not pay the money.
 If there is not a good reason, the court will usually tell the other party to pay all the maintenance the person owes, or the person will go to jail.

 For more information contact the Maintenance Officer at your local Magistrates' Court.